krestenkrab/triq/README.markdown

     1> mymodule:check().

-A handy addition that I use it to also add an `eunit` test, which tests it:
+A handy addition that I use is to also add an `eunit` test, which tests it:

     property_test() -> true == check().